aiven/devportal/docs/products/opensearch/howto/opensearch-and-nodejs.rst

 Write search queries with OpenSearch® and NodeJS
 ================================================

 Learn how the OpenSearch® JavaScript client gives a clear and useful interface to communicate with an OpenSearch cluster and run search queries.
-To make it more delicious we’ll be using a recipe dataset from Kaggle 🍕.
+To make it more delicious we'll be using a recipe dataset from Kaggle 🍕.

 Prepare the playground
 **********************